Policy Fellow Alumnus, Centre for Science and Policy

 Louis is Director of Science, Innovation and Skills at the Institute of Physics.
 His work areas include tackling the STEM shortage by ensuring everyone has access to world class education and training; unlocking and fostering the capabilities of 'deeptech' businesses and curating more public debate on some of the key issues of our times.

-Louis is Deputy Director of Future Sectors, BEIS, where he is responsible for industrial policy in key technologies such as AI and Robotics, and runs technology consultancy service for sector teams, working recently in sectors such as EdTech, InsurTech and LawTech.
+Previously, Louis was Deputy Director of Future Sectors, BEIS, where he was responsible for industrial policy in key technologies such as AI and Robotics, and ran technology consultancy service for sector teams, working recently in sectors such as EdTech, InsurTech and LawTech.

 Prior to joining BEIS in November 2009, Louis spent 3 years in Japan studying Japanese language to fluency, and carrying out post-graduate research into Japanese Philosophy and non-classical Mathematical Logic.
 Drawing on this experience he wrote a weekly column for the Japan Times for three years.
 He graduated from Kings College London in 2005 with a first-class honours degree in Philosophy.
 In his spare time, he is studying for a BA in Physics with the Open University and enjoys recreational flying.